Eeslint

 Extends Migration

-The codemod uses FlatCompat from @eslint/eslintrc to migrate extends to the flat config format:
+The codemod uses FlatCompat from @eslint/eslintrc so legacy extends become fixupConfigRules(<compat>.extends(/* original strings preserved */)) in flat config:

 Example: